jlhor/3d-imaging-pipeline/README.md

 # 3D Image Processing and Analysis Pipeline

 This pipeline leverages the NIH Biowulf High-Performing Computation (HPC) cluster for distributed processing of large volumetric 3D imaging datasets.
-The current workflow is optimized for SLURM-based scheduling system, with porting to cloud-based service (e.g. Amazon AWS) currently ongoing.
+The current workflow is optimized for SLURM-based scheduling system, with effort in porting to cloud-based service (e.g. Amazon AWS) currently ongoing.

 ## Requirements: